nicodewet/gambler/README.md

 * A stateless back-end as seems to be the standard nowadays with OAuth 2 / OpenID Connect
 * Park the details on how authentication and authorization will work to begin with but not at the points at which it should happen (e.g. add TODOs in code if need be)
-* Do not expose or proxy the loyalty scheme back-end APIs to the SPA layer
+* Do not expose or proxy the company back-end APIs to the SPA layer
 * The need to build an *adaptable* adapter (dataprovider layer) used by the core layer is apparent.
 * How to prevent *run-away* gambling, that is a coding error in the front-end (SPA) causing unwanted gambling events in the back-end.